i-ahsanujunda/ml_sagemaker_studies/README.md

 ### Project

 [Plagiarism Detector](./Project_Plagiarism_Detection): Build an end-to-end plagiarism classification model.
-All skills from previous learnings are applied here in the process of cleaning data, extract meaningful features, and deploy a plagiarism classifier in SageMaker.
+All skills shown on the previous learnings are applied here in the process of cleaning data, extract meaningful features, and deploy a plagiarism classifier in SageMaker.

 ![Examples of dimensionality reduction and time series prediction](./Time_Series_Forecasting/notebook_ims/example_applications.png)